acornies/faas-grafana-annotate/README.md

   - panelId (int, optional)
   - dashboardId (int, optional)

 By default, if no tags are provided, the tag "global" is used for your annotation.
-In your dashboard, make sure *Annotations & Alerts* is enabled and and filtered by the appropriate tag.
+In your dashboard, make sure *Annotations & Alerts* is enabled and filtered by the appropriate tag.

 ## Function Configuration
 - environment